pijng/prep/README.md

 ## Limitations

-**Basic Literals Only**
+**Basic Literal Arguments**

-Currently, `prep.Comptime` only supports basic literals as arguments.
+At it's core, `prep.Comptime` allows you to provide basic literals (e.g., strings, integers, floats) as arguments.
 Which means you can either:

   1. Pass a basic literal directly like this:
   ```go